KingBain/artifacts-artefacts/README.md

 - **Reduce duplication**: Eliminate the need for each department to purchase and manage its own tools.
 - **Strengthen national security**: Through standardizing controls and policies involving software supply chains.
 - **Accelerate development**: Enables developer teams to reuse trusted components without waiting for manual security approvals.
-- **Support compliance**: Maintains traceability throughout the Software Development Life Cycle (SDLC) to meet audit and policy demands. <!-- textlint-disable-line terminology -->
+- **Support compliance**: Maintains traceability throughout the <!-- textlint-disable -->Software Development Life Cycle (SDLC) to meet audit and policy demands.<!-- textlint-enable -->

 For further insight into the GC Secure Artifacts initiative, below is an presentation (unclassified) previously presented at the Architectural Review Committee at SSC.